LucaMalavolta/PyORBIT/docs/quickstart/lightcurve_fit.md

 ## Configuration file

-In this example, the full configuration file to fit a TESS lightcurve is reported
+In this example, the full configuration file to fit a TESS light curve is reported

 ```{code-block} yaml
 :lineno-start: 1